nextflow-io/nextflow/docs/cli.md

 : Service hub where the project is hosted.
 Options: `gitlab` or `bitbucket`

 `-r, -revision`
-: Revision of the project to run (either a git branch, tag or commit hash).
+: Revision of the project to pull (either a git branch, tag or commit SHA number).
 : When passing a git tag or branch, the `workflow.revision` and `workflow.commitId` fields are populated.
 When passing only the commit hash, `workflow.revision` is not defined.

 `-user`